OP-TEE/build/faq.md

   whether it failed building on the platform you're using before submitting any issue about build errors.

+- Once a day Travis builds all repo setups (manifests) automatically and the results for the builds can be found at the [Travis OP-TEE build] page.

 ### I got build errors running stable tag x.y.z, why?
-Stable releases are quite well tested both in terms of building for all supported platforms and running xtest on all platforms, so if you can't get that to build and run, then there is a great chance you have something wrong on your side.
+Stable releases are quite well tested both in terms of building for all supported platforms and running xtest on all platforms, so if you cannot get that to build and run, then there is a great chance you have something wrong on your side.
 All platforms that has been tested on a stable release can be found in [CHANGELOG.md] file.